Giggs enjoyed ‘rough’ sex life with ex who accuses him of assault, jury told

-Former Manchester United winger Ryan Giggs has told a jury about the “rough” sex life he enjoyed with the partner who has accused him of “headbutting” her during a row at home.
+Former Manchester United footballer Ryan Giggs has told a jury about the “rough” sex life he enjoyed with the partner who has accused him of “head-butting” her during a row at home.

 Giggs also described “trying to push” ex-girlfriend Kate Greville at the Stafford Hotel in London in 2019 during a row, after claiming she had been “holding hands” with a sports presenter on a nightclub dancefloor earlier that night.